sharanya02/Text-file-to-handwritten-pdf-file/README.md

 pip install -r requirements.txt
 ```
 ## Directions to run
-- Run the following command in the project directory:
+- Run the following command in the project directory:-
 ```
 python txttohandwriting.py
 ```